Title I

 Parent Involvement

-Families can gain additional skills and materials through family nights and other parent activities Title I offers during the school year.
+Family nights and other parent activities Title I offers during the school year can help families gain additional skills and materials.